Alfredo 2: Tracks: 8–14

-Promotion
+Promotion and release

-A pre-save link of the album's sequel surfaced online on June 24, 2025, to which many media outlets reported on, but later appeared as a 404 error.
+A pre-save link of the album's sequel and its album cover surfaced online on June 24, 2025, to which many media outlets reported on, but later appeared as a 404 error.
+The album cover represents a bowl of ramen designed by comic book artist Mike del Mundo.
 On July 15, cryptic billboards were seen around Los Angeles, showing a phone number that would lead to a voicemail message of a Japanese-speaking woman, asking for a top chef who doesn't fold under pressure.
 Tabloid website TMZ traced the number to a series of Craigslist ads touting Gibbs and The Alchemist as "American restaurateurs coming together to open their first restaurant in Tokyo".